jgraichen/restify/README.md

 * [JSON](https://github.com/intridea/multi_json)

-## Restify is still pre-alpha!
+## Restify is still under development

-* It does not cover all HTTP methods (not even all basic ones)
+* It is build on experimental obligation library.
-* It is build on pre-alpha obligation library.
+* It's missing a extensive test suite
-* It has to less tests.
+* It's not used in high-volume production environments but for remote API usage in testing and CI.

 Planned features: